Are you looking for alternative living solutions?

 With a few do-it-yourself activities, you can turn that unfinished space into your dream home and do so without breaking the bank.

 Do you have some experience in caretaking or possibly even nursing experience?
-If you do, becoming a live-in caretaker is an affordable alternative housing solution to consider.
+If you do, becoming a live-in caretaker is a cheap housing option to consider.

 Live-in caregivers often receive free accommodation and meals in exchange for their caregiving services.